Loud Music/Noise During Pregnancy: Yeah Or Nay?

 A human fetus study at this stage, however, didn’t show a change in the hormonal or blood composition.
 But, maternal lactogen levels were considerably reduced.

-4. Develops Fetal Abnormalities
+4. May Cause Fetal Abnormalities

 Chronic noise exposure during pregnancy develops stress and hypertension in the mother, which directly impact the fetus.
 Research indicates the development of congenital abnormalities in such fetuses.
 They have a compromised motor activity and motor maturity.
 Apart from being slow learners, they also develop high cortisol levels during weaning.